By Gbenga Lawal RN

 Gbenga Lawal RN (Google+ profile) enjoys sharing stories, advice and interviews that benefit nurses and nursing students.
-He believes that the key to personal success in the nursing profession is to utilize a broad base of support and encouragement, which he offers on his website, The Smart RN.
+He believes that the key to personal success in the nursing profession is to utilize a broad base of support and encouragement, which he offers on his podcast, The Smart RN.

 We at BestNursingDegree.com are grateful to Gbenga for sharing his "Five Tips to NCLEX Success."
 Feel free to share your own NCLEX comments, questions or stories below to help new graduates prepare for and take the national licensing examination to become a Registered Nurse.